camunda/camunda-docs/docs/guides/setting-up-development-project.md

 You will see output similar to the following:

 ```
-CreateWorkflowInstanceWithResultResponseImpl{workflowKey=2251799813685249, bpmnProcessId='test-process', version=1, workflowInstanceKey=2251799813698527, variables='{}'}
+CreateProcessInstanceWithResultResponseImpl{processKey=2251799813685249, bpmnProcessId='test-process', version=1, processInstanceKey=2251799813698527, variables='{}'}
 ```

 </TabItem>

 <TabItem value="nodejs">

-We will now create the workflow instance, and get the final outcome in the calling code.
+We will now create the process instance, and get the final outcome in the calling code.

 - Keep the worker program running in one terminal.
 - Edit the `src/app.ts` file, and make it look like this: